“Genuine, bold and exceptionally skilled improviser and composer.”

 George Garzone, saxophonist and composer

-“When she sang, it was like a peaceful oasis in the middle of crazy big city life.” *
+“Her singing was like an oasis of peace and love in the middle of crazy big city life.”

 Ester Wiesnerova (1994) is a Slovak vocalist, composer and educator.
 She fuses jazz with Slovak traditional music, while adding a little bit of a folky singer/songwriter flavor to it.
 However, as she likes to say, the genre is not important.
 What is important is what the music can create and change in us.